Performance Longevity for Career Military Personnel

 Stay capable for the entire mission, not just the first phase

-For personnel returning from deployment who need to rebuild performance systematically, the post-deployment phase guide provides a structured framework for restarting training without compound the wear already accumulated.
+For personnel returning from deployment who need to rebuild performance systematically, the post-deployment phase guide provides a structured framework for restarting training without compounding the wear already accumulated.

 What is performance longevity in military training?